xellu/dishook/README.md

 <title: text> - the text that will be shown as the title
 <description: text> - the text that will be shown as the title

-<author.name: name> - the author name
+<author.name: name> - the author name&emsp;
-<author.url: link> - the link it will be redirecting after clicking on the author name
+<author.url: link> - the link it will be redirecting after clicking on the author name&emsp;
-<author.icon: link> - link to the image that will be shown next to the author name
+<author.icon: link> - link to the image that will be shown next to the author name&emsp;

 {field name;field content} - fields, to set the field title use the 1st half (field name) to define the content use the 2nd half (field content)&emsp;